swasclick/Flight-Price-Prediction/README.md

 🧠 **11 different Models** — From Linear Regression to Neural Network Regressors, battled it out to crush **Mean Squared Errors**, but the takeaway?

 👉 **More complex ≠ better predictions**.
-> - I tried to **log transform** a few numerical columns that were right-skewed, but the models made way worse predictions, because they overfit the clumped-up data points!
-Simply **clipping the (very few) outliers** boosted the performance several fold.
+> - I tried to **log transform** a few numerical columns that were right-skewed, but the models made way worse predictions, because they **overfit the clumped-up data points!**
+> - Simply clipping the (very few) outliers boosted the performance several fold.
 > - Despite tuning, **Neural Networks were outperformed by simpler ensemble models**.

 ---

-### 🥇 In the end, the good ol' **Random Forest Regressor** dominated the leaderboard — delivering:
+### 🥇 In the end, the good ol' **Random Forest Regressor** dominated — delivering:

 ✅ **Max Baseline R²**: `97.8%`
 ✅ **Tuned, Cross-Validated, Generalized R²**: `97.6%`